Type 2 Diabetes Guide

 • Don't stop or alter your prescriptions without advice from your doctor.

-• Continue to follow the diabetes treatment plan developed for you, including all diet, exercise, and weight loss recommendations in addition to taking your medication as prescribed.
+• Continue to follow the plan developed for you, including all diet, exercise, and recommendations in addition to taking your medication as prescribed.

-• Talk to someone you trust such as a friend or minister.
+• Talk to someone you trust such as a close friend, a family member, a counsellor or a minister.

 • Seek out diabetes support groups.
 It helps to talk to others who have gone through the same thing, and realize that you're not alone.